opengovfoundation/hr-manual/markdown/manual.md

 * Books on relevant topics.

 To seek approval for a professional development opportunity, please submit the following items to your supervisor, who will review and discuss them with you, and share them with the Board of Directors.
-* A short memo outlining the professional development opportunity you are seeking, how it would support your growth, how it would benefit The OpenGov Foundation.
+* A short memo outlining the professional development opportunity you are seeking, how it would support your growth, how it would benefit the organization.
 * The total cost of the opportunity, and any relevant payment dates and methods.
 * The time the opportunity would require (dates, times, including travel) as well as the location.